timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/index.md

 Hypertables are PostgreSQL tables with special features that make it easy to handle time-series data.
 Anything you can do with a regular PostgreSQL table, you can do with a hypertable.
-In addition, you get the benefits of improved performance and user experience for time series.
+In addition, you get the benefits of improved performance and user experience for time-series data.

 With hypertables, TimescaleDB makes it easy to [improve insert and query performance][performance-benchmark] by partitioning time-series data on its time